eBay/tsv-utils/tsv-pretty/src/code-notes.md

 A) Not caching: Output data line
 B) Still caching
    Append data line to cache
-   if cache is full: output lookahead cache
+   if cache is full: output look-ahead cache
       (finalizes field formats, outputs the header, sets not caching, etc.)
 ```